 Given the right conditions condensation will form on any surface, but it is often most visible on windows.
 However, that dampness could be lurking throughout your home.

 Although windows may seem like the culprit because that is where the water droplets can be seen, they are not actually the cause of condensation.
 Condensation is due to the daily activities of you and your family within your home – activities such as cooking, showering and washing and drying clothes.
-Check out our previous blog on Tips for a warm, dry home where we discussed how much moisture we generate though daily living and the importance of adequately venting our homes.

 The air inside your home contains moisture.
 When the indoor temperature cools down the air cannot hold as much water vapour.
 The result is that the water vapour condenses as a liquid and becomes visible particularly on cold non-absorbent surfaces such as windows.
 Unseen moisture penetrates your carpets, fabrics and any other absorbent surface often making them feel cold and damp.